Running an Indie Press: From Beta Bliss to Death Threats

 The Slush Pile Flood

-It seems to be the issue that won’t go away.
+It seems that the slush pile flood issue will never go away.
 Hundreds, maybe thousands, of new titles are being uploaded to Amazon every day.
-Books and shorts that never would have seen the light of day under the ‘old regime’ can now be tossed up on the web, virtually for free, by anyone who thinks they’re the next Mark Twain.
-Just […]
+Books and shorts that never would have seen the light of day under the ‘old regime’ can now be tossed up on the…